OSGeo/PROJ/docs/source/specifications/geodetictiffgrids.rst

   half-pixel shift regarding to the coordinates stored in the original grid file.
 On the reading side, PROJ will accept both conventions (for equivalent georeferencing, the value of the origin in a PixelIsArea convention is shifted by a half-pixel towards the upper-left direction).
-Unspecified behaviour if this GeoKey is absent.
+Unspecified behavior if this GeoKey is absent.

 - Files hosted on the CDN will be tiled, presumably with 256x256 tiles (small grids that are smaller than 256x256 will use a single strip).
 On the reading